 Fur is a thick covering of hair on the bodies of several animals, including fox, chinchilla, raccoon, rabbit, and mink.
 The dense underfur beneath the fine hair provides excellent insulation, keeping the animal warm.
 The same fur is procured from the animals to turn them into fur garments that serve the same purpose of insulation for humans.
 Jackets, coats, and other accessories made of fur are considered luxury wear.

 But have you ever wondered whether wearing real or faux fur makes any difference?
 Is only real fur the real deal?
-Or should we only go for the much more ethical faux fur?
+Or should we only go for the faux fur alternative?

 Fur in Fashion